-WikiLeaks to US: Assange will turn himself in if you pardon Manning
+WikiLeaks' Julian Assange fails to overturn arrest warrant

 - Assange has been granted political asylum at the Ecuadorian embassy in London

-Washington (CNN)WikiLeaks founder Julian Assange would agree to serve prison time in the United States in exchange for President Barack Obama granting clemency to Chelsea Manning, the group's Twitter account said Thursday.
+On Thursday, Assange said he would agree to serve prison time in the United States in exchange for President Barack Obama granting clemency to imprisoned former Army intelligence analyst Chelsea Manning, the group's Twitter account said .

 "If Obama grants Manning clemency, Assange will agree to US prison in exchange -- despite its clear unlawfulness," the group said.